datagrok-ai/public/help/access/open-api.md

     in: query

 ```

-The Datagrok platform integrates with OpenAPI really well.
-Once a swagger file is imported (you can simply drag-and-drop a `yaml` or `json` file into the app), its content gets translated to [data connections](data-connection.md), [queries](data-query.md), and [functions](../overview/functions/function.md).
-All of them may be combined and used in [data jobs](data-job.md), calculations, [info panels](../discover/info-panels.md), executed from [console](../overview/navigation.md#console), etc.

-After a swagger file is uploaded to the platform, a new [data connection](data-connection.md) will be created in Datagrok based on what's described in the swagger file.

-You can find this connection in [Connections Tree](https://public.datagrok.ai/connect) under the source "Web".
-There is a special view [Web Services](https://public.datagrok.ai/webservices) in the Datagrok's UI, which displays only OpenAPI connections.
-These connections may also be found in the "Data" section on the left sidebar next to "Databases".

 You can also find all connections created for OpenAPI in the [Data Connections Browser](https://public.datagrok.ai/connections) ("Manage" section on side bar and then "Connections" view).